mageni/.github/profile/README.md

 ## Legal and Export
 Mageni publishes this open-source software on Github solely for lawful purposes and for education, research and teaching in cybersecurity and computer programming.
 You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes, and other types of government authority.

-If you use this software you must comply with all U.S. computer security laws, including, without limitation, the Computer Fraud and Abuse Act ("CFAA"), 18 USC Sec.
-1030.
-You also agree to comply with all U.S. export laws (including the International Traffic in Arms Regulation ("ITAR"), 22 CFR 120-130, and the Export Administration Regulation ("EAR"), 15 CFR Parts 730 et seq.) and applicable export Laws of Your locality (if You are not in the United States).

 ### Free, forever free

 Mageni does not sells the open source software.
 This software is, and always will be, free and open source.